AkkiSux/Advanced-Autoclicker/ReadMe.md

 **DISCLAIMER:**
 Akki Industries takes absolutely no responsibility for what you do with this Autoclicker.
+Copyrighted 2020